-You should study the sections at least twice before the final study for the BC exam on 29th Dec 2018.
+You should study the sections at least twice before the final study for the BC exam.

 You must manage your time in the exam hall properly to score good marks.
-You must complete a short answer question in 3 1⁄2 minutes, a medium-long answer in 10 minutes, and a long answer in 30 minutes.
+You must complete a short answer question in $3\frac{1}{2}$ minutes, a medium long answer in 10 minutes, and a long answer in 30 minutes.
 This way your performance will average out to a good score.

-Wish you an excellent performance in Managerial Communication Paper.
+Wish you an excellent performance in Business Communication Paper.